 - Each pan comes with a lid, that is tight fitting to retain moisture.
 This prevents humidity from escaping, making meals juicy and flavorful.

 - The lid features a brass knob on the matte black pots and nickel plated on the colored pots.
 These knobs can accommodate very high temperatures, so make sure to keep a tea towel or oven mitt close by.

 Just like the cast iron products, Staub ceramics also undergo the same quality tests and standards.
 The ceramic range delivers the same quality at a much lower price than cast iron.
 You can see my baking dishes in the photos I think they’re great they have a bit of weight to them.
-They’re available on Amazon if your’e interested.
-I have the blue and green dishes but I love the rustic ones.
+They’re available on Amazon if you’re interested.
+I have a blue and green dish but I love the rustic ones.
 Some features of Staub ceramics are;

 - Staub ceramic are nonporous and don’t absorb any food odors.

 - Scratch resistant – the ceramic range seem to be really scratch resistant from my experience.